-Limited capacity in conventional outdoor network scenarios, extremely-high CAPEX and OPEX for installing, configuring and maintaining new points-of-access while actuating network densification and poor localization performance in kitting operations foster looking for novel and advanced wireless technologies, such as RIS.
-The envisioned paradigm enables performanceboosted wireless connectivity as multiple RISs can be easily deployed outdoors, in indoor hot spots, and in public highly frequented areas, such as metro/train stations, airports, and shopping malls), in indoor residential scenarios to boost both indoor and outdoor-to-indoor wireless communications, as well as in vertical scenarios, such as Industry 4.0-related environments as well as V2X applications).
-In particular, such revolutionary context will adopt nearly passive and low-cost network infrastructures rather than deploying additional active points-of-access thereby resulting in avoidance and alleviation of several network installation and maintenance issues.
+Limited capacity in conventional outdoor network scenarios, extremely-high CAPEX and OPEX for installing, configuring and maintaining new points-of-access while actuating network densification and poor localisation performance in kitting operations foster looking for novel and advanced wireless technologies, such as RIS.
+The envisioned paradigm enables performanceboosted wireless connectivity as multiple RISs can be easily deployed outdoors, in indoor hot spots, and in public highly frequented areas, such as metro/train stations, airports, and shopping malls, in indoor residential scenarios to boost both indoor and outdoor-to-indoor wireless communications, as well as in vertical scenarios, such as Industry 4.0-related environments as well as V2X applications.
+Such revolutionary context will adopt nearly passive and low-cost network infrastructures rather than deploying additional active points-of-access thereby resulting in avoidance and alleviation of several network installation and maintenance issues.
 Substantial gains are therefore expected in terms of reduced energy consumption for operating the dense network of cell-free as compared with conventional transceivers and relays;

-- minimization of cost and effort for installation and maintenance; - delay minimization due to the avoidance of long site-negotiation process;
+- minimisation of cost and effort for installation and maintenance; - delay minimisation due to the avoidance of long site-negotiation process;

 State-of-the-art and planned contributions of RIS design and fabrication [HFL19] witness that RIS might be lightweight and aesthetically transparent devices, deployed very close to the customers and, in some cases, able to provide them ad-hoc means to proactively configure it to deliver tailored services.
 This unique feature will allow consideration of a plethora of existing power-plugs in urban areas as RIS-coated network nodes, such as glass-made building facades, billboards, publicity displays, walls with plugs near seated customers in coffee shops, offices or waiting rooms.
+These considerations, along with the possibility for sharing the RIS functionality by multiple operators, can lead to the minimization of the effects of CAPEX related to RIS.